finkmoritz/csbcgf/readme.md

 For each ``Action`` to be executed, the framework first checks if it can be executed (``IAction.IsExecutable``) immediately before the actual execution (``IAction.Execute``).
 Non-executable ``Action``s are discarded.

+### Event

+An event is an abstract implementation of an ``IAction`` that does not execute a game state change but rather serves as marker/trigger.
+One example would be the ``StartOfTurnEvent`` which is triggered at the start of each turn.

 ## IReactive & IReaction interfaces